dattatele/WeatherAPP/README.md

 Weather App

-Collects the weather data according to location eneterd and displays the Night Weather conditions.
+Collects the weather data according to location entered and displays the Night Weather conditions.

 Build on tkinter GUI library in python with web scrapping through BeautifulSoup